apakhbari/CheatSheets/Touchdesigner/README.md

 - You can't connect different families of operators to eachother
 - The flow of operators is from left to right

+## TOP
+- For adding/differentiating and lots of other processes, ` composite ` is a pretty good operator
+- ` null ` operators are for when you need an endpoint, whether for connecting something to other families, whether to export it

 Add contents to touchdesigner.md https://www.youtube.com/watch?v=OJl6n9an8hA&list=PLFrhecWXVn5862cxJgysq9PYSjLdfNiHz&index=6